 You should have experience equivalent to 2 semesters of beginning computer science.
 This is more than just programming.
 Some sample topics are listed below.
 We do not expect most applicants have even seen all of these, but your experience should be at a level where you could learn these concepts fairly easily.
-If you have not had 2 semesters of formal course work, it would greatly help your application to describe your computing experience in your Statement of Purpose, for example by describing the most complicated computing problem you have solved.
+If you have not had 2 semesters of formal coursework, it would greatly help your application to describe your computing experience in your Personal Statement/Statement of Purpose (4000 character limit), for example by describing the most complicated computing problem you have solved.
 Many of our applicants have picked up some of the necessary experience through work or by taking some make-up courses (other than self-paced courses), so lacking formal experience in everything does not rule out admission.
 It will help if a letter of recommendation addresses this.

 - symbolic algebra manipulation

 - sorting and searching: implementation & theoretical analysis of the complexity of different methods

 - concepts of hash tables or dictionaries, queues, stacks, [binary] trees, heaps

 - implement a discrete event simulation of a set of waiting queues

 - use simple interactive graphics program interface: e.g., make graphical objects that interact with a user.

 - elementary graph algorithms: graph search (BFS,DFS). graph insert & delete.

 - insert, retrieve & delete in various data structures: lists, trees, hash tables.

 - memoization (what is it, when does it help)